ukparliament/weeknotes.data-search/4/index.md

 If you're desperate enough to be reading this and anywhere in or around London you can [sign up here](https://attending.io/events/parliament-data-and-democracy-meetup-4).

+[Raphael](https://twitter.com/raphaelleung) hosted a team of data analysts from the Department of Work and Pension Universal Credit data team on Tuesday.
+They also attended the show and tell.

 ### Capability

 Tuesday was invite your friends to work day so [Michael](https://twitter.com/fantasticlife) invited [Nic Ferrier](https://twitter.com/nicferrier) to talk about (proper) agile, continuous delivery and testing (or not).